-Second Sunday after Easter – Feast of the Good Shepherd
+Second Sunday after Easter – Jesus, the Good Shepherd

 This Sunday goes under the name of the Good Shepherd Sunday, because, in the Mass, is read the Gospel of St. John, wherein our Lord calls Himself by this name.
 How very appropriate is this passage of the Gospel to this present Season, when our Divine Master began His work of establishing and consolidating the Church, by giving it the Pastor, or Shepherd, who was to govern it to the end of time!